Diving in Montenegro - Top Locations For Adriatic Sea Diving

 Legend has it that upon returning home from a fishing trip, the small ship was submerged following a sea storm, hence the name Fisherman’s wreck.

-This diving site is an absolute favourite to numerous divers because of the clear waters with favourable visibility, the sea life that surrounds the wreck and its proximity to the public beach of Jaz.
+This diving site in the Adriatic sea is an absolute favourite to numerous divers because of the clear waters with favourable visibility, the sea life that surrounds the wreck and its proximity to the public beach of Jaz, one of the best beaches in Montenegro.

-Divining near the island of St. Nicholas, Budva, Montenegro
+Diving near the Island of St. Nicholas, Budva, Montenegro

 With a depth of only 9 meters diving near the island of St. Nikola, off the coast of Budva, Montenegro is an excellent choice for beginners looking to experience the beauties of the underwater world through diving for the first time.